CalvinTan68/Akkaunt-Ing/README.md

     ```
     php artisan serve
     ```

-If you want to change something on the `/resources/js`, run `npm run dev` so you can see the changes, otherwise nothing will happen
+9. Open new terminal tab and run
+    ```
+    npm run dev
+    ```

+`npm run dev` for starting the development server, and `npm run prod` for build a production version

 # Future Plan

--   This project will be still continued and maintained to be improved.
+-   This project will be slowly maintained and upgraded to improve usability and security.